vekexasia/dpos-offline/README.md

 # Offline signing DPOS utils

 This library can ease adoption on offline transaction signing for some Dpos coins.
-Works both server-side (using sodium c++ bindings) and client-side (using libsodium.js lib).
+Works both server-side (using sodium c++ bindings) and client-side (using tweetnacl lib).

 ## Motivation